 He added: “The whole trip was quite spontaneous with a lot of freestyling involved.
 Performances ranged from leaning out a hotel room window and singing to a few people gathered in a car park to full-on lighting displays with me singing my heart out under flashing blue and pink lights.”

-Comedian and marathon runner Eddy Izzard was on hand to give some advice before the run.
-Andy said: “I’d been saying to people how great it would be to get some advice from Eddy and then saw him by chance sitting on a bench in Putney.
+Comedian and marathon runner Eddie Izzard was on hand to give some advice before the run.
+Andy said: “I’d been saying to people how great it would be to get some advice from Eddie and then saw him by chance sitting on a bench in Putney.
 That was brilliant.”

 Established in 2000, Regenerate connects young people across estates in and around Roehampton with the wider community, supporting them with a range of initiatives including travel and job opportunities.